dippy2214/The-Wiimote-Project/README.md

 Well, let's take a look.
 To make this project work, I need to do a few things:
 - Device discovery, where I find all available devices
 - Making the connection, where I pick out the device I want and connect to it
-- Managing the connection, which is by far the most complicated part, where I broadcast to and recieve data from with the wii remote
+- Collecting the data, where I broadcast to and recieve data from with the wii remote
-- Interpreting data, where I take the data the wii remote is giving me and make sense of it
+- Interpreting data, which is by far the most complicated part, where I take the data the wii remote is giving me and make sense of it
 - Using the data, where I take what I have and use it to emulate keyboard inputs as I see fit

 My current issue is that while I have figured out device discovery, making the connection eludes me.
 The wii remote has a bluetooth pin, which IS NOT